 On March 18, 2015, the Company closed a non-brokered private placement of debenture units with warrants (the "Debenture Unit Financing") for gross proceeds of USD\$1,600,000 including a USD\$100,000 oversubscription.
 Pursuant to the closing of the Debenture Unit Financing, the Company issued 64 units (the "Units"), with each Unit comprising one non-convertible debenture in the principal amount of USD\$25,000, and 25,000 non-transferable warrants.
-Each warrant is exercisable into one common share of the Company at a price of CAD\$0.25 until a date that is 12 months from the respective closing date of the Debenture Unit Financing.
-The holders of the debenture are entitled to receive interest at the rate of 14% per annum, calculated and paid quarterly in arrears.
-The term of the debenture is 12 months.
-A finder's fee of 8% of the gross proceeds of the Debenture Unit Financing was payable in cash by the Company to the finders, as applicable.
+Each warrant is exercisable into one common share of the Company at a price of CAD\$0.25 until a date that is 12 months from the respective closing date of the Debenture Unit

-Management Discussion & Analysis For the Three and Six Months Ended October 31, 2015 and 2014
+Management Discussion & Analysis For the Three and Nine Months Ended January 31, 2016 and 2015